HiDefTextiles/HiDefKnits/README.md

 **Figure 1 Measurements**

-Based on these body measurements it’s important to incorporate ease (i.e. extra width) in the pattern design in order for the wearer to move comfortably in a garment.
+Based on these body measurements it's important to incorporate ease (i.e. extra width) in the pattern design in order for the wearer to move comfortably in a garment.
 For instance, 5cm ease for body circumference is sufficient, but 10cm is preferred when designing outerwear.
-The HiDef: Knits app will make the necessary "ease additions" that are appropriate to each pattern shape based on the user’s choice of style, such as: standard, roomy, tight, form fitting (i.e. negative ease) or user defined.
+The HiDef: Knits app will make the necessary "ease additions" that are appropriate to each pattern shape based on the user's choice of style, such as: standard, roomy, tight, form fitting (i.e. negative ease) or user defined.

 From here the software will offer constructional elements for the user to play around with.
-Figure 2 depicts several classic torso silhouettes (i.e. front and back pieces) and Figure 3 demonstrates classic sleeve silhouettes that a user could define in the HiDef Knit software.
+Figure 2 depicts several classic torso silhouettes (i.e. front and back pieces) and Figure 3 demonstrates classic sleeve silhouettes that a user could define in the HiDef: Knits software.
 The user starts by defining the shape of the garment, and building on classical silhouettes those would be: tapered, kimono or blouson.
 Next the user decides on length (cropped, waist, hip or knee length).
 The next step is armhole shaping, the most common silhouettes being